Hawk tuah: Popularity

 The next day, Marlow uploaded the clip to TikTok and almost immediately other accounts across social media began reposting the video after scrubbing off the "Tim and Dee TV" watermark.
 Dickerson and Marlow estimated that they filed at least fifty copyright claims in the days after they first published the clip.
 The original video had gone viral, receiving millions of views across TikTok, Instagram, and YouTube, spawning remixes and remakes of the original audio, and gaining Welch the nickname Hawk Tuah Girl.
-The video and the phrase turned into a meme.
+The video and phrase turned into a meme.
 Welch, who had been a minimum-wage worker at a factory, subsequently created an Instagram account and gained a sizable social media followership and media attention.
 She also founded a company under which she registered various trademarks, gained representation by an agent, and began selling merchandise themed on the phrase and making paid appearances.
 On August 15, 2024, she threw the ceremonial first pitch of a New York Mets game, and launched a podcast, Talk Tuah, under the Betr media company co-founded by Jake Paul.
 Dickerson and Marlow indicated they were happy for Welch but were upset for not receiving credit for Welch's fame.